History and Theories of Socialism

 national policy, as it was in Yugoslavia under its systems of

-voluntary arrangement that can arise within a predominantly
+voluntary arrangement that can operate within a predominantly

 capitalist society.
 J.S.
 Mill (below) predicted that